yaboidevo/Vertical-Farming-Software/README.md

 This is a unique software meant for a Vertical Farm, but can be implemented into any indoor plant system.
-It is capable of integrating with soil, moisture, and light sensors to most accurately assess the well-being of the garden based on input ranges for humidity, temperature, and light provided by the user based on their preferences.
+It is capable of integrating with soil, moisture, and light sensors to most accurately assess the well-being of the garden based on input ranges each plant should stay within for humidity, temperature, and light.

 Main features: